play-co/hermes/README.md

 >That's a calculator.
 I ate it to gain its power.
 >-[Hermes Conrad](https://www.youtube.com/watch?v=AkA0fYfT-vI)

-A Clojure library designed to make it easy to work with embedded [Titan](http://thinkaurelius.github.com/titan/) graphs.
+A Clojure library designed to make it easy to work with [Titan](http://thinkaurelius.github.com/titan/) graphs.
 To get started, add this dependency to your `project.clj`: